devnadeemashraf/react-dashboard-app/dev-logs/PHASE_TWO.md

      [Heatmap Legend] 0-25°C ░▒▓██ 26-50°C
 ```

-This was, as the name says, a Heatmap and I had never built anything like this before so I was excited to work on this, and a little scared too. (_Scared of, maybe ditching the project because of the complexity of this component or the other components in general_).
+This was, as the name says, a Heatmap and I had never built anything like this before so I was excited to work on this.

-At this point of time, I had no idea how I would tackle that but I was sure that I would be using **Leaflet API** for this or some other similar service that allows me to generate a Heatmap, or maybe something simpler than that?.
+At this point of time, I knew I had to look up a lot of examples about these different components to truly understand the exact look and fell.
+About the Heatmap, I had no idea how I would tackle that but I was sure that I would be using **Leaflet API** for this or some other similar service that allows me to generate a Heatmap, or maybe something similar?.

-**Deepseek r1** ended up with a simple flow of control for the applicaiton which cleared a lot of doubts in my head and it all started to make sense.
+Lastly, **Deepseek r1** ended up with a simple flow of control for the applicaiton which cleared a lot of doubts in my head and it all started to make sense.

 ![React Dashboard Control Flow](image_phase_one_control_flow.png)